Vyral/charletta-wilson/_drafts/2021-05-18-a-model-for-positive-influence.md

 ---
 {% include youtube.html %}

 The winds of change are coming in fast and furious.
 If your organization or team is undergoing a change, we need to talk.
-When change is happening, two questions permeate the air: 1) How does this relate to me? and 2) Will I be relevant at the end of the change? **As leaders, we can be proactive when answering these questions, minimizing fears, and pushback.**&nbsp;
+When change is happening, two questions permeate the air: 1) How does this relate to me? and 2) Will I be relevant at the end of the change? **As leaders, we can be proactive when answering these questions and minimizing fears and pushback.**

 {% include pullquote.html %}